TLPcoder/hystrix-controller-oop-js/README.md

     <!-- 'closed' -->
  ```

 **resetCache:** hystrixjs holds state and this makes it testing tricky.
 The resetCache method resets the state of the current taste of hystrix.
-ResetCache also can take one argument a string if the developer wants to clear the state for a specific factory "metrics, circuit, commandFactory".
+ResetCache also can take one argument a string if the developer wants to clear the state for a specific factory "metrics, circuit, command".
 If the method is called with out an argument all three factories state will be reset.

  ```javascipt
     const HystrixController = require('hystrix-controller')